-Lincoln Security Ltd needs to collect and use certain types of information about the Data Subjects who come into contact with it in order to carry on our work.
-This personal information must be collected and dealt with appropriately- whether on paper, in a computer, or recorded on other material – and there are safeguards to ensure this under the Data Protection Act 1998.
+We have a requirement to request, use and retain personal data in order to carry out our business and provide employment to staff to enable us to carry out and supply installations, products and services in order to fulfil our contractual and legal obligations.
+This personal information must be collected and dealt with appropriately- whether on paper, in a computer, or recorded on other material – and there are safeguards to ensure this under the General Data Protection Register 25 May 2018 (GDPR)

 Data Controller – The person who (either alone or with others) decides what personal information Lincoln Security Ltd will hold and how it will be held or used.

-Data Protection Officer – The person(s) responsible for ensuring that it follows its data protection policy and complies with the Data Protection Act 1998
+Data Protection Officer – The person(s) responsible for ensuring that it follows its data protection policy and complies with GDPR

 Data Subject/Service User – The individual whose personal information is being held or processed by Lincoln Security Ltd (for example: a client, an employee, a supporter)